release-engineering/pom-version-manipulator/README.md

      -p VAL                                 : POM path pattern (glob)

      -r (--rm-plugins,
          --removed-plugins) VAL             : List of plugins (format: <groupId:artifactId>[,<groupId:artifactId>]) to REMOVE if found

      -s (--version-suffix) VAL              : A suffix to append to each POM's version

-     -t (--toolchain) VAL                   : Toolchain POM URL, containing standard plugin versions in the build/pluginManagement section, and plugin injections in the regular build/plugins section.
+     -t (--toolchain) VAL                   : Toolchain POM URL, containing standard plugin versions in the build / pluginManagement section, and plugin injections in the regular build / plugins section.

 KNOWN BUGS
 ----------